 When the Steelers had the Worst Record in the NFL

 Noll’s success as an assistant coach didn’t go unnoticed.
 In 1969, after Penn State coach Joe Paterno turned down the position of head coach for the Pittsburgh Steelers, Chuck Noll was offered the job, becoming the Steelers 14th head coach.
-When Noll was hired, he took the helm of a hapless team, who having come off a previous season record of 2-11-1, the NFL’s worst record that year.
+When Noll was hired, he took the helm of a hapless team that had a previous season record of 2-11-1, the NFL’s worst record that year.

 When Noll took over, he was charged with the unenviable task of turning the team around.
 He employed the defensive expertise he had perfected in his previous positions, instituting what became known as the “Steel Curtain Defense.”
 The task was not easy.
 In his first season as the Steelers’ skipper, Noll coached the team to a dismal 1-13 record.
 Noll set out to purge the “dead wood” on the team.
 In 1969, the Steelers selected Joe Green in the NFL draft, the first of many pieces that would comprise the Steelers’ legendary defense.

 In the 1970 season, the Steelers made some progress, upping their record to an anemic 5-9, but during that year’s draft, two key players were added: Terry Bradshaw and Mel Blount.
 The next season the team racked up one more win, finishing the 1971 season with a 6-8 record.

 The Steelers’ First Ever AFC Central Division Championship